noahweber1/comp_longevity/_sources/Chapter 1 - Motivation.md

 ***
 >*Important notes*:
-* Goal of this project is to be a community writing for computational longevity topics.
+* Goal of this project is to be a community *WIKI* for computational longevity topics.
-* This means that corrections and/or additions that are substantial will be rewarded with 100$ worth of ETH.
+* This means that corrections and/or additions that are substantial will be rewarded with 1000$ worth of ETH.
 Submit a PR here with the instruction how in README: https://github.com/noahweber1/Computational_Longevity
 * This is a rolling set of writings, meaning information will be added in perpetuity.
 * You can navigate to the desired (sub-)chapters using the dropdown on the right.
-* To cite this work use the following format: *Weber, Noah (2022).
+* To cite this work use the following format: *Weber, Noah (2023).
 Computational Longevity. https://noahweber1.github.io/Computational_Longevity/Chapter%201%20-%20Motivation.html*
 ***

 # Chapter 1 - Motivation and brief overview